google/WebFundamentals/src/site/resources/styleguide/written.markdown

 ## Capitalization and naming
-  * Across the site, for hyphenated words, capitalize as if the hyphens weren't there (e.g., "Multi-Device" and "Peer-to-Peer")
+  * Across the site, for hyphenated words, capitalize as if the hyphens weren't there (e.g., "Multi-Device" and "Peer-to-Peer").

 ### Website section titles
   * Title case capitalization (e.g., "Multi-Device Layouts" not "Multi-device layouts").